nf-core/eager/docs/output.md

 - Short DNA fragments
 - Elevated G and As (purines) just before strand breaks
 - Increased C and Ts at ends of fragments

+You will receive output for each deduplicated _library_.
+This means that if you use TSV input and have one library sequenced over multiple lanes and sequencing types, these are merged and you will get mapping statistics of all lanes of the library in one value.

 #### Misincorporation Plots